Fraction Calculator

 c) Write a previous answer (new numerator 23) over the denominator 6.

-For adding, subtracting, and comparing fractions, it is suitable to adjust both fractions to a common (equal, identical) denominator.
-The common denominator you can calculate as the least common multiple of the both denominators - LCM(8, 6) = 24.
-In practice, it is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 8 × 6 = 48.
-In the next intermediate step the fraction result cannot be further simplified by canceling.
+It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
+The common denominator you can calculate as the least common multiple of both denominators - LCM(8, 6) = 24.
+It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 8 × 6 = 48.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

-In words - seventy-three eighths minus twenty-three sixths = one hundred twenty-seven twenty-fourths.
+In other words, seventy-three eighths minus twenty-three sixths equals one hundred twenty-seven twenty-fourths.

 Rules for expressions with fractions: